Lithuanian nationality law: 2006 Constitutional Court decision

+2010 and 2016 amendments

 During November 2010 the Seimas passed a law liberalizing dual citizenship requirements.
-President Dalia Grybauskaitė vetoed it, stating that: "According to the Constitution, dual citizenship is a rare exception, not a common case."
+President Dalia Grybauskaitė vetoed it, stating that "according to the Constitution, dual citizenship is a rare exception, not a common case."

 On 23 June 2016, the Seimas passed a law further liberalizing dual citizenship requirements.
 It went into effect on 6 July 2016, amending the Law on Citizenship of the Republic of Lithuania (Law XI-1196 Dec 2, 2010).
 Article 7 of the Law on Citizenship as amended on 23 June 2016 lists the following criteria for dual citizenship: